-SOC 457 Social Movements and Social Change (3)
+SOC 457 Social Movements and Social Change (3) spring The processes by which groups mobilize and collec-

-spring only The processes by which groups mobilize and collectively pursue social goals such as equality, justice, peace, and salvation.
+The processes by which groups mobilize and collectively pursue social goals such as equality, justice, peace, and salvation.
 Prerequisite: ENG 101 (or 105).
 General studies: SB, G.